-For more than a decade, Mr. Zucker has taught Trial Advocacy as an adjunct professor of law at Villanova University School of Law.
+Since 2004, Mr. Zucker has taught Trial Advocacy as an adjunct professor of law at Villanova University School of Law.
 He served as president, counselor and program chair of the law school’s American Inn of Court and chaired the Program Awards Committee of the American Inns of Court Foundation in Washington, D.C. in 2007 and 2008.

-Mr. Zucker graduated with honors from Haverford College with a degree in political science, and earned his law degree from Villanova University School of Law in 1984.
+Mr. Zucker graduated with honors from Haverford College with a degree in political science and earned his law degree from Villanova University School of Law in 1984.